01 of 04

 Why should you want to try dip glazing?
 Dipping your pottery has several advantages:

-- Dip glazing is one of fastest methods of glazing pottery.
+- Dip glazing is one of the fastest methods of glazing pottery.

 - Dipping gives an even coating of glaze.

 - Done with care, the interior of the pot is left unglazed, allowing a different glaze to be used on the inside without overlaying the glazes.